johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 \end{align*}
 $$

-This is exactly what the softmax function does, except instead of using 10, it uses euler's number, $e$:
+This is exactly what the softmax function does, except instead of using 10, it uses Euler's number, $e$:

 $$
 \begin{align*}